stuartshay/nyc-landmarks-vector-db/memory-bank/progress.md

 - **Performance Impact**: Need to measure and optimize performance impact of API integrations
 - **Testing Coverage**: Refactored components need comprehensive test coverage before production use
 - **API Error Handling**: Some CoreDataStore API endpoints return 404 for valid landmarks that simply don't have the requested data, requiring careful error handling to distinguish between actual errors and expected "no data" responses
+- **Workflow Parameter Mismatch**: Some GitHub Actions workflow files contain parameters that aren't actually used by the scripts they invoke, making the workflow files more complex than necessary

 ## Success Metrics Achieved